 Tesla initially released FSD Beta to the 3000 or so individuals in the company’s Early Access Program.
-However, that number has currently grown to more than 160,000 vehicles and Elon Musk has recently said by the end of this year FSD Beta will be running on 1 million Teslas.
+However, that number has currently grown to more than 400,000 vehicles, and now the capability comes standard with any purchase of the full-self driving feature in the US and Canada.

 Since FSD Beta’s initial rollout in late 2020, the software has seen several upgrades which have improved the smoothness and capabilities of the self-driving software.

-Tesla’s last FSD update was FSD Beta 10.69.
+Tesla’s last major FSD update, which is currently running on the overwhelming majority of Tesla vehicles is FSD Beta 10.69.
 This iteration of FSD Beta was released at the end of August and has brought with it several improvements getting Tesla one step closer to the goal of having the software completely take over the driving task.